4 Simple Steps to Stress Free Relief Teaching

 (2) Prepare Your Relief Teaching Toolkit

-As a primary or elementary school relief teacher, it’s going to make your day a lot easier if you have access to the kind of physical resources and materials you prefer to use in the classroom.
-Rather than hoping that the classroom you’re going into has what you need (and in a place that you can find it!), prepare these yourself.
+As a primary or elementary school relief teacher, it will make your day a lot easier if you have access to the kind of physical resources and materials you prefer to use in the classroom.
+Rather than hoping that the classroom you’re going into has what you need (and in a place where you can find it!), prepare these yourself.

 Consider having these resources packed in containers or a bag ready to go.